Chart Color Schemes

 Bundoora - North features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 70.0% of all households, including 37.0% couples with children, 22.0% couples without children, and 9.7% single parent families.
-Non-family households account for the remaining 30.0%, with lone person households at 23.8% and group households comprising 6.0%.
+Non-family households account for the remaining 30.0%, with lone person households at 23.8% and group households comprising 6.0% of the total.
 The median household size is 2.7 people, which is smaller than the Greater Melbourne average of 2.9.

 Frequently Asked Questions - Households